Feugmo/feugmo.github.io/_news/announcement_1.md

 ## 1-2 Graduate Studies  starting in Sep 2023 and onwards:

-1 or 2  Graduate positions in  Computational Chemistry/Materials science and  Machine Learning  in my group
+1-2  Graduate positions in  Computational Chemistry/Materials science and  Machine Learning  in my group

 - **Project 1:**  Novel electrochemical technologies for CO2 capture both from flue gas and air